carlpat86/Quantum-Machine-Learning/README.md

 # Advanced Quantum Machine Learning
 Summaries and notes on Quantum Machine Learning research papers.
 It covers the integration of quantum algorithms with the machine learning algorithms.
-Here is a compilation of cutting-edge studies that explore the unanswered questions and promising prospects of quantum machine learning.
+Here is a compilation of cutting-edge studies that explore the unanswered questions and promising prospects of <a href = "https://amitray.com/quantum-machine-learning-algorithms-and-complexities/" tag ="new_">quantum machine learning </a>.

 <a name="introduction"></a>
 ## INTRODUCTION